ctrlplusb/easy-peasy/website/docs/docs/api/store.md

   - `getListeners` (Function)

-    Returns the listener actions of your store.
+    Returns the listener actions of your store (i.e. [actionOn](/docs/api/action-on) and [thunkOn](/docs/api/thunk-on)).
 Useful if you would like to manually execute a listener for the purpose of testing.

   - `getMockedActions` (Function)